UMaine-NMD-211-Fall-2020/Lab6-ButtonsAndRGBLEDs/README.md

 - Why do we use resistors in circuits?
 - Do they do anything special to the amount of light running through a circuit?
 - What is the color scheme for a 330 ohm resistor?
+- picture of led code from last week working in your circuit with a resistor
 3. Press the button and turn on your normal LED
 - Drawing of circuit for button.
 Does not need to be an electrical drawing.
 Can be an electrical drawing.
 - Video of button press circuit